Skip to main content

 Required: no

-The runtimeDirs field contains an array of paths that are writable at run time.
+The runtimeDirs field contains an array of paths writable at run time.

-On startup, the contents of these directories in the docker image are carried over to the container.
-Please note that these paths are not backed up.
-Only subdirectories of /app/code are allowed to be specified.
-These directories are also not persisted across updates.
+On startup, Cloudron carries over the contents of these directories in the docker image to the container.
+These paths are not backed up.
+You can only specify subdirectories of /app/code.
+Cloudron does not persist these directories across updates.

 "runtimeDirs": [